docker/docs/ee/ucp/admin/install/plan-installation.md

 To turn off the FW_LO_NOTRACK option, edit the `/etc/sysconfig/SuSEfirewall2` file and set `FW_LO_NOTRACK="no"`.
 Save the file and restart the firewall or reboot.

-For For SUSE Linux Enterprise Server 12 SP3, the default value for `FW_LO_NOTRACK` was changed to `no`.
+For SUSE Linux Enterprise Server 12 SP3, the default value for `FW_LO_NOTRACK` was changed to `no`.

 ## Time synchronization

 In distributed systems like Docker UCP, time synchronization is critical to ensure proper operation.
 As a best practice to ensure consistency between the engines in a UCP cluster, all engines should regularly synchronize time with a Network Time Protocol (NTP) server.
-If a server's clock is skewed, unexpected behavior may cause poor performance or even failures.
+If a host node's clock is skewed, unexpected behavior may cause poor performance or even failures.

 ## Load balancing strategy